 A dry mouth can seriously affect your ability to get a good night's rest.
 You may wake up in the middle of the night, stumbling around the house like a parched man in the desert looking for a glass of water.

 A dry mouth can cause you to have bad breath, but no matter how vigorously you floss, brush your teeth and use strong mouthwashes, you can't seem to shake the ol' dragon breath.
 Dry mouth can be pretty irritating, but it can also lead to some severe health complications if left untreated.
+One way to alleviate dry mouth is by using essential oils for dry mouth, which can help stimulate saliva production and provide relief.

 What Is Dry Mouth?